Brandon Routh

 In 2014, he was cast in a recurring role as Ray Palmer / The Atom on the TV series Arrow.
 He later played that role on two other series in the Arrowverse shared universe: The Flash (a guest role) and Legends of Tomorrow (a starring role).
-Routh also reprised his role as Superman in the 2019 Arrowverse crossover event "Crisis on Infinite Earths".
-His role on Legends of Tomorrow ended in 2020.
+Routh also reprised his roles as Superman and The Atom in the 2019 Arrowverse crossover event "Crisis on Infinite Earths".
+His role on Legends of Tomorrow ended in 2020, and Routh made his final appearance as the character in The Flash in 2022.

 Early life

-Routh, the third of four children, was born in Des Moines, Iowa, to Catherine LaVaughn (née Lear), a teacher, and Ronald Ray Routh, a carpenter.
+Routh was born in Des Moines, Iowa, United States; the third of four children born to Catherine LaVaughn (née Lear; b.
+November 11th, 1951), a teacher, and Ronald Ray Routh (b.
+March 26th, 1945), a carpenter.
 He was raised in nearby Norwalk.
-Routh was raised in a Methodist family, and has English, Scottish, German, and Dutch ancestry.
+Routh was raised in a Methodist family, and has English, Scottish, German, Irish, Welsh and Dutch ancestry.

 Routh grew up in Norwalk, approximately 100 mi south of Woolstock, the birthplace of George Reeves, the first actor to play Superman on television.
 During his childhood, Routh thought a full-time acting career was unrealistic, citing his small-town background.
 In his spare time, he played the trumpet and the piano.

 Routh attended Norwalk High School, where he played sports, and participated in music and theatre.
-He attended this school at the same time as Jason Momoa, who would also later become an actor in film adaptations of DC comics.
+He attended this school at the same time as Jason Momoa, who would also later become an actor in film adaptations of DC Comics.
 He has described himself as a "momma's boy" and not "the most popular kid" during his school years.
 Routh has also noted that during his younger years, he was fond of the Superman films and comic books.

 Routh attended the University of Iowa for a year, aspiring to be a writer.
-During this time, he modeled and acted in order to earn his tuition expenses.
+During this time, he modelled and acted in order to earn his tuition expenses.

 Routh has said he was often told that he bore a physical resemblance to Christopher Reeve, who had previously portrayed Superman in a film series.
 His former manager signed him on because of the resemblance, telling him that he thought Routh would be cast as Superman if there were another film in the series.